gelliravi/django-starter-box/README.md

    If there is an error, DO NOT perform `cdn_done`.
 You should simply retry step 2.

 4. **Not implemented yet** Clean up old versions in S3 by doing `./manage.py cdn_clean`.
-   In case clients still use old versions of your web pages, if they don't refresh, the 3 most recent versions will be kept.
+   It will keep the 3 most recent versions, in case clients still use old versions of your web pages when they don't refresh.

 5. Restart your Django apps to reload new version info.
    Generated HTML will then point to the new version of static files.